raphaklaus/GeoGraph/README.md

 - Remove the property `city` from the obejct with `uuid '23ceb866-c564-462a-8784-8c0cfc8dbc0d'`
 - Change the coordinates of the location of the `Event`

-As you can see, you can perform multiple operations at once with save, if the object have uuid, it will perform an update, if not, it will create a new entry in the database and crete any relationships that it might have
+As you can see, you can perform multiple operations at once with save, if the object have uuid, it will perform an update, if not, it will create a new entry in the database and create any relationships that it might have. <br><br>

+You may also batch insert/update, just use an array of jsons instead of single json as the first parameter of `save`

 #### querying